Aircoookie/WLED-Docs/docs/basics/faq.md

 If you did not enter a static IP, the module will automatically obtain a dynamic IP from the router.
 You can check it in the router configuration or in the settings page, if the Access Point is still enabled.
-An easier way is to use the WLED Android app which features automatic discovery!
+An easier way is to use the WLED Native app which features automatic discovery!

 ### The module once was connected, but I can no longer reach it